-New utility services can be established at the Town Hall Revenue Department, 701 Front St. A $75 refundable deposit is required with a $25 service charge.
-To speed up the application process, use the Application for Service and bring the completed form and necessary documents stated to Town Hall.
-For more information or to speak to representative, call 252-728-3175 or e-mail email@example.com.
+New utility services can be established at the Town Hall Revenue Department, 701 Front St. Refundable deposits are dependent on a credit screening and are $75, $150 or $225.
+There is also a $5 application charge and a $20 service charge.
+To speed up the application process, use the Application for Utilities 2017 and bring the completed form and necessary documents stated to Town Hall.
+For more information or to speak to representative, call (252) 728-3175 or e-mail email@example.com.

 How do I cancel my water and sewer service?

-To cancel a service, visit Beaufort Town Hall Revenue Department, 701 Front St., or fill out the Change or Cancellation of Service found here and email to firstname.lastname@example.org or mail to Revenue Department, 701 Front St., Beaufort, N.C.
+To cancel a service, visit Beaufort Town Hall Revenue Department, 701 Front Street, or fill out the Change or Cancellation of Service found here and email to firstname.lastname@example.org or mail to Revenue Department, 701 Front Street, Beaufort, N.C.
 28516.

 What happens if I do not pay my water and/or sewer bill?

 Bills are due when rendered and become delinquent 20 days thereafter, whereupon a penalty of 10% will be added.
 If not paid in 30 days, service may be discontinued by the Town.
 Failure to receive bills or notices shall not prevent the bills from becoming delinquent or relieve the consumer from payment.
 Upon discontinuance of service for nonpayment of bill, the Town may proceed to collect the balance in the way provided by law for the collection of debts.
 Service discontinued for nonpayment of bills will be restored only after bills are paid in full, redeposit made, and a service charge paid for each meter reconnected.